toastify npm (How It Works For Developers)

 // Apply your IronPDF license key

 React-toastify is a powerful and easy-to-use library for adding toast notifications to your React applications.
 With its wide range of features and customization options, you can enhance the user experience by providing real-time feedback in a super easy and non-intrusive manner.
-On the other hand IronPDF is by far the most versatile enterprise library with support to generate, edit and manage PDF documents.
-By following the steps outlined in this article, you can quickly integrate React-toastify and IronPDF into your project and start leveraging its capabilities.
+On the other hand, IronPDF is by far the most versatile enterprise library with support to generate, edit, and manage PDF documents.
+By following the steps outlined in this article, you can quickly integrate React-toastify and IronPDF into your project and start leveraging their capabilities.

 For more information on getting started with IronPDF, please refer to their documentation page and code examples.